naufiero/abaco/docs/user_docs.md

 Welcome to the Abaco user documentation.
-Three higher-level capabilities are being developed on top of the Abaco web service and computing platform; *reactors* for event-driven programming, *asynchronous executors* for scaling out function calls within running applications and *data adapters* for creating rationalized microservices from disparate and heterogeneous sources of data.
+Three higher-level capabilities are being developed on top of the Abaco web service and computing platform; *reactors* for event-driven programming, *asynchronous executors* for scaling out function calls within running applications, and *data adapters* for creating rationalized microservices from disparate and heterogeneous sources of data.
 These capabilities are under active development: as features become available the documentation below will be updated accordingly.